borisdj/EFCore.BulkExtensions/README.md

 context.BulkInsertOrUpdate(entitiesList);        context.BulkInsertOrUpdateAsync(entitiesList);
 ```
 In ConnectionString you should have *Trusted_Connection=True;* because Sql credentials are required to stay in connection.<br>
-*Be aware that Composite PKs are not yet supported, so you dont't make incorrect update.*

 Each of these operations are separate transactions.<br>
 So when using multiple operations in single procedure and if one would break because of some Db constraint, previous would stay executed.<br>